open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

    - Server - Added some extra checking for a condition when a client disconnected at the same time as a room field update is sent.
    - Server - Added roomParameter field to roomJoin event.
 This fixes issue #53
    - Server - Added additional error handling in several function to ensure objects are present
-   - Server - Code cleanup.
-Spelling, documentation, formatting, and minor javascript fixes for issues found during code review
+   - Server - Code clean-up.
+Spelling, documentation, formatting, and minor JavaScript fixes for issues found during code review
    - Server - Fixed message reply to setRoomApiField request which was invalid
    - Server - Fixed bad reference to default application name option.
-Added error handler so attempts to get a non-existant option are logged.
+Added error handler so attempts to get a non-existent option are logged.
    - Documentation - Updated ICE server help document to properly reference server option "appIceServers"
    - Documentation - Several documentation updates to fix type-Os and improve clarity.
 Includes issue #39, #42
    - Documentation - Removed httpApp.configure() which caused a crash with Express v4.
 See issue #49, #57, #59.